 Employee Tuition Waiver – Permanent status employees who wish to take courses at Governors State University may enroll in two (2) courses or up to six (6) credit hours, whichever is greater.
-Civil Service employees may enroll for credit courses, or six credit hours, at any state public university.
+Civil Service employees may enroll for credit courses at any state public university.
 Civil Service employees who enroll in courses at state universities in Illinois outside the university, the credit hour maxima and fees which will be waived will be determined by the institution in which such employees enroll.

 Dependent Tuition Waiver – In accordance with Public Act 90-0282 tuition waivers for undergraduate education at Illinois public universities shall be made available to eligible children of employees of the public universities who have 7 or more full years of total university employment.
 Dependents under the age of 25 of eligible employees shall receive a fifty percent (50%) reduction of the tuition for undergraduate education at any Illinois state university named in the Act for a period not to exceed four years.
 The schools include: University of Illinois, Southern Illinois University, Chicago State University, Eastern Illinois University, Governors State University, Illinois State University, Northeastern Illinois University, Northern Illinois University, and Western Illinois University.

 Bright Start College Savings Plan – Employees may save for college via payroll deduction.
 Employees may write off a portion of the Illinois tax when filing taxes at the end of the year.
 Contact Human Resources for more information.

 SURS Retirement – State Universities Retirement System is the retirement system.
 Current pension rules require that all eligible employees, with the exception of sworn police officers, must contribute 8% of their gross income.
 Contact SURS at: www.surs.org or 1-800 275-7877.